The Best Way to Remove Supports from a Formlabs 3D Print

 Lets think about the Printer, as it is an SLA there will be resin cured by a laser.
 Therefore, the support material will be the same as the part material.
 This therefore means that extra care has to be used to ensure marks are not being left on the part.
 Formlabs software automatically places the touch-point of the supports.
 These will have optimised locations to reduce their quantity.
 However regardless, they will still need to be removed.

 The motorbike carburettor shown in the image below will be the part shown in the first example.
-The only difference is that it will be printed from castable wax rather than the black resin shown.
+The only difference is that it will be printed from cartable wax rather than the black resin shown.

-Remove the part
+Remove the Printed Part

 We are now using the scraper to peel the print from the build platform.
 By printing the part with a raft, this makes it far easier for removing the part without damaging the print.